 How will we do it from here on?

 So what are the new trends?
 Developing technology to do the same thing does make it look smarter but does it contribute to employee productivity?
-I asked the question long ago on one of my supply chain forums and every answer came back with applying some form of technology.
+I asked the question long ago on one of my supply chain forums and every answer came back by applying some form of technology.

 The new school reinvents